kcdode/CalParli/doc/css.md

 * and more...

 These styles are included in [main.css](https://github.com/h5bp/html5-boilerplate/blob/master/dist/css/main.css).
 See the [main.css](https://github.com/h5bp/main.css) project [documentation](https://github.com/h5bp/main.css/blob/master/README.md#features) for a full discussion of these styles.

+## SCSS

+I've written all of the website's CSS in terms of SCSS, which provides various useful QoL tweaks for writing CSS, such as nesting selectors and variables.
+Only the normalization files are left in css as they are boilerplates.
+When you edit this site's code, I recommend using an IDE with an SCSS -> CSS auto-compiler (I use IDEA with npm (to install SASS) and the File Wathcer's plugin with an SCSS config).
+Frankly, there's probably many features you could probably use to further cleanup this code (inheritance, mixins, etc) but that's a you project !

+Last edited by Kevin Chang on June 29, 2019.